lgcarvalheiro/common-bean-visitation-data/README.md

 # Ramos et al.common bean data

-This database contains flower visitation data used in Ramos et al. Crop fertilization affects pollination service provision – common bean as a case study.
+This database contains flower visitation and production data used in Ramos et al. Crop fertilization affects pollination service provision – common bean as a case study.
 PLOS-ONE, in press.
 DOI will soon be provided
 For more information contact Davi Lacerda Ramos (davi.ramos7@gmail.com) or Luísa G. Carvalheiro (lgcarvalheiro@gmail.com).